Swambhu2080/LInux-Commands/README.md

 ### Changing permision of a file

+* There are 3 types of permission - read, write, execute.

+* for eg : -rwxrw-r-- means owner has all the three permission i.e read, write, execute , group has read and write only permission and others have read only permission.

+* Read permission :- 4

+* write permission :- 2

+* execute permission :- 1

+* So to give owner all the three permissions, we need to write 7 (4+2+1).

+* To give read and write we need to write 6 (4+2).

-* Chmod 600 A.txt : To have read and write permission for the owner, but keep the file private from others.
+* Chmod 764 A.txt : To have all the three permissions i.e read, write and execute permission for the owner, to give raed and write permission to group and read only permission to others.

 ## 3) Date & Time